Skip to main content

 3 Days Before Your Race

-I think everyone training for a marathon will understand the impact this could have on your bowels, so to help this situation on race day, limit that fiber to take the weight out of the intestines to help you have a smooth run!
+I think everyone training for a marathon will understand the impact this could have on your bowels, so try to limit fibre a little to prevent this situation on race day!

 2-4 Hours Before Your Race

-We would also encourage you to consume an extra snack before you set off, such as a banana or an energy bar, but this is where your own practice and nutrition takes over.
+We would also encourage you to consume an extra snack about 30-40 minutes before you start, such as a banana or an energy gel, but then stick to your own fuelling and hydration strategies.

 Hydration, hydration, hydration

-It is important to note that throughout this period, you need to ensure you are keeping your body hydrated to carry out its daily functions and support your immune system.
-So, don't wait until you're thirsty; drink enough water throughout the day!
+During your taper, it is important to ensure that you are keeping your body sufficiently hydrated to carry out its daily functions and support your immune system.
+So don't wait until you're thirsty before you drink water - try to sip continuously throughout the day!

 • Bananas